Requirements for all horses boarded and trained at Léttleiki Icelandics:

 Vaccinations and Coggins Test

 Any previously unvaccinated or incompletely vaccinated horse must complete the primary series of vaccines before arrival and/or arrange for the updating of the vaccinations upon arrival for training or boarding.
-Four times a year we update boosters (see Table I) and assess new risks, such as local outbreaks or occurrence of diseases in an area to which our horses are traveling.
+We regularly update boosters (see Table I) and assess new risks, such as local outbreaks or occurrence of diseases in an area to which our horses are traveling.

 Please note that we recommend the botulism vaccine (a three-shot series followed by a yearly booster), as this disease is endemic in Kentucky.

-Coggins test for EIA is done yearly in January or updated as needed for travel.
+Coggins test for EIA is done yearly and updated as needed for travel.

 |Diseases that are passed between horses|